sonnerm/ttarray/doc/source/roadmap.rst

 Immediate Goals:
 ----------------
 * Provide a *mostly* complete replication of the ``numpy`` API.
-* Use global configurations to determine behavior
+* Use object-local configurations to determine behavior
 * Implement a larger set of algorithms like DMRG, ttcross, ...

 Far Goals: